If you or a loved one struggle with opioid addiction, methadone treatment may be the right option for you.

 Methadone actually “unplugs” the opioid receptors.
 As a result, it stops symptoms of withdrawal and helps recovering addicts resist cravings.

 This drug is highly effective when it is used under a licensed physician’s supervision.
-In fact, more than 100,000 Americans currently use methadone to help them maintain their sobriety.
+In fact, there are more than 100,000 Americans who use methadone to help them maintain their sobriety.